CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-4.md

 1. Extract sentiment, key phrases and entities from unstructured text using the [Text Analytics API](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/)

-Create a new Project in [Azure Notebooks](https://notebooks.azure.com/).
+Sign into [Azure Notebooks](https://notebooks.azure.com/) and create a new Project in .

 ![Create a Cognitive Services Project](./img/CreateProjectTextAnalytics.png)